 Formerly known as Fairfax Gardens, and among one of only eight multifamily housing developments in the nation to receive HOPE VI Revitalization funding in 2011—the public-private development team transformed this distressed and obsolete public housing site into a new vibrant and environmentally sustainable neighborhood, igniting reinvestment in the surrounding community.
+The development is Enterprise Green Communities (EGC) and Energy Star Homes Certified and includes practices common to Passive House Design.

 The master plan focused on creating pedestrian-scaled streets that successfully knit the development back into the surrounding community, creating new physical and social connections to the broader neighborhood.
 The buildings are designed to complement the scale and architectural vernacular of the surrounding site.
 The range of building façades, rooflines and colors are purposely integrated to express the individuality of each unit and prevent the uniformity that characterized the original development.
 Entry porches are an important feature, contributing to the neighborhood character and promoting a sense of public safety.